ANTI-RACIST EDUCATION BEGINS WITH HONESTY

 Education Week surveyed 800 principals, teachers, and district leaders on the subject of equity in education.
 If the 800 educators surveyed are reflective of the racial breakdown of educators in this country, then 640 of the survey responders were white because they make up 80% of all educators in the United States.
 In this survey, 59% said schools were doing a good job bridging equity gaps.
 That is a shocking based on education data, but the biggest shock is that 82% of white teachers identify as anti-racist or abolitionist teachers.
 A statistic that prompted Bettina Love, author and creator of the phrase “abolitionist teacher” to tweet out, “I am so done.
 These terms and ideas mean nothing.
 Just know that I am very aware of the watering down and the whitening of #Abolitionistteaching.
 This is why we created @ATN_1863 (Abolitionist Teaching Network) to show how it’s done”.
 The Education Week survey reminded me of something comedian Paul Mooney said in a skit on the Dave Chappelle Show when warning Dave of his growing popularity.
 He said if “white folks like something too much, they will come take it from you.”
 The term abolitionist teaching has been taken and co-opted by white educators along with education organizations and publications.

 There is a same routine that always happens when there is a major racial injustice in the United States.
 Something terrible happens, people of all races become enraged and march.
 Next, they work together to have a couple of symbolic gestures such as removing racist symbols.
 People start a book club to read books on race, most of which are written by white authors (White Fragility for example) and maybe another written by a black author.
 Then, they declare themselves to be experts and 100% absolved of racism, without examining their actions that contribute to the original problem.
-Meanwhile, black children and educators are steadily being harmed by those who are claiming the title of anti-racist.
-It’s up to Black educators and Black parents to not let that happen this time.
-We must force others to examine their practice and pedagogy to truly attack the inequity and systemic racism in education.
+Meanwhile, Black children and Black educators are steadily being harmed by those who are claiming the title of anti-racist.
+Educators must examine who they are and how their belief system influences their pedagogy to truly attack the inequities and systemic racism in education.

 White teachers see outrageous stories of injustice and become enraged but ignore the everyday injustices they commit against black children.
 Last school year, a 15-year-old young black female was sent to jail for refusing to do her online assignments and it sent all teachers black and white into an uproar as it should have.
 That was an egregious case of racism, but think about the minor acts of aggression teachers commit in their classroom everyday.
 These acts lead to the same racial trauma.
 What about the young black girl in your classroom who you sent to the office for being disrespectful for her “sassy” attitude?
 What about the young black girl who “flaunted her immorality” by violating your school’s racist dress code?
 What happens to the little black boys who you recommend for special education because they are “out of control” behavior problems who do not conform to white cultural standards.
 These are not the actions of anti-racist educators and the statistical data proves it.